 Circle of Friends

-Hannes Ebert was a research assistant with GPPi from January to September 2008 following an internship in 2007.
-In both positions, he conducted research on post-conflict judicial reform and reintegration programs for the project Learning to Build Peace?
+He has received scholarships from the German Academic Exchange Service, the German National Academic Foundation, the Theodor Pfizer Foundation, the Swiss government and the Volkswagen Foundation.
+Hannes was a research assistant with the Global Public Policy Institute (GPPi) in 2008, following an internship in 2007, and contributed to the institute’s research on post-conflict judicial reform and reintegration programs for the project Learning to Build Peace?
 The United Nations, Peace Operations and Learning Mechanisms.